 Gloria retired from the Federal Government after 32 years of service.
 She is also a 20-year breast cancer survivor, a board member, political advocate, and fundraising director for Supporting Our Sisters International, Inc. Gloria is a member of Sisters Helping Sisters breast cancer ministry at Ebenezer AME church in Fort Washington, MD and she was the first Vice Chair of the National Congress of Black Women founded by Congresswoman Shirley Chisholm.

-Julia Hardeman Tsadick, Board Member
+Julia Hardeman Tsadick, Advisory Board

 Julia earned her Bachelor’s Degree from University of Michigan and earned a Master’s in Education from Howard University.
 She has continued her studies at Virginia Tech.
 University, the University of the District of Columbia, and George Washington University.
 She has been a School Psychologist for over 30 years, and is also licensed as a School Administrator in Virginia, and Washington, D.C.

 Julia is also the CEO of “Educational Assistance” an organization that provides contractual educational services, and she is the Chief Executive Officer and Founder of a newly formed a non-profit, Rainbows and Windows, Inc., organizations, a non-school hour program for children and youth.